awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch-events/README.md

 `Unit tests<./tests>`_ are provided for most examples, using the `Jest <https://jestjs.io/>`_ framework.

-For example, to run tests on the S3 folder, enter the following sequence of commands at the command prompt:
+For example, to run tests on the cloudwatch-events folder, enter the following sequence of commands at the command prompt:

 ```
 npm install node -g
-cd javascriptv3/example_code/s3/tests
+cd javascriptv3/example_code/cloudwatch-events/tests
 npm install
 npm test
 ```